-- 1. under a veterinarian's lawful written or oral order in the course of the veterinarian's professional practice and following federal and state laws and regulations on dispensing prescription veterinary drugs; - 2. for an animal the veterinarian, or another veterinarian at the same practice who has access to the animal's medical records, has a veterinarian-client-patient relationship; and - 3. under the direct supervision of one of the veterinarians described above.
+- 1. under a veterinarian's lawful written or oral order in the course of the veterinarian's professional practice and following federal and state laws and regulations on dispensing prescription veterinary drugs, - 2. for an animal for which the veterinarian has access to the animal's medical records and has a veterinarian-client-patient relationship, and - 3. under the veterinarian's direct supervision.